-A/E/C email marketing primarily consists of sending out monthly or quarterly company eNewsletters.
-The problem with many company eNewsletters is they talk way too much about your company, your accomplishments, your employees and your other clients!
+A/E/C email marketing primarily consists of sending out monthly or quarterly firm eNewsletters.
+The problem with many company eNewsletters is they talk way too much about your firm, your accomplishments, your employees and your other clients!
 While this may be of interest to some, it’s likely not interesting to most, especially considering the “busyness” of business.

 The use of entry-level email marketing solutions like Constant Contact is pervasive across the A/E/C industry.
 While these programs offer decent features and an affordable price tag, they’re geared towards small businesses and their capabilities fall short for firms that want to get serious about email marketing.
 So perhaps the time has come for you to graduate to a more powerful email marketing solution and consider adopting a marketing automation platform.

 Marketing automation software brings all your digital marketing tools — email marketing, social media monitoring, landing pages, web forms, lead management, conversion optimization, analytics, SEO and more — into one integrated platform.
 And it can greatly impact your A/E/C email marketing efforts by providing advanced features and tools (not found in basic email solutions) that help you easily create, test, optimize, deploy and measure your email campaigns.

 According to a Genius.com study, 66% of B2B buyers indicate that “consistent and relevant communication” is a key influence in choosing a solution provider.
 The sales cycle in the A/E/C industry can last an extended period of time, often lasting several months to several years.
 So it’s important for your marketing (in addition to your business development efforts) to help your firm to stay engaged and top-of-mind throughout the “buyer’s journey.”
 And that’s where drip campaigns can be helpful.